fdarveau/flame/README.md

 ![Homescreen screenshot](.github/home.png)

-## Important update 2021-12-10
+## Important note
-Due to prolonged inactivity on my end and multiple conflicting changes with the original repository, I applied app categories from scratch using the original repository's code. **This means there are some breaking changes, the biggest one being the database**.
-The database schemas of the old version and the new one are incompatible.
-You will need to delete/rename the previous database file so Flame can re-create it.
-You can then add your apps/bookmarks manually.

 If you encounter any problem, you can open an Issue in this fork so I can look into it.

+Since this is a fork aimed at adding app categories only, no new features will be added, but bugs will be fixed if I can reproduce them on my setup.
+If my setup does not allow me to reproduce bugs reported (such as the ones involving Kubernetes, which I don't use), I will ask the person who opened the issue to test a bugfix build before publishing the fix.

 ## Description